History of the Seattle Mariners: 2014–2018: The Robinson Canó era

-On December 6, 2013, the Seattle Mariners came to an agreement with former Yankee superstar second baseman Robinson Canó.
+On December 6, 2013, the Seattle Mariners came to an agreement with former Yankees superstar second baseman Robinson Canó.
 The contract was to last for 10 years at approximately $240 million, making Cano the third highest paid baseball player in history, trailing Alex Rodriguez' 10-year, $275 million deal in 2008, and tied with Albert Pujols' 10-year, $240 million deal in 2012.

 In 2014, the Mariners had their first winning season since 2009, putting up an 87–75 record, and stayed in playoff contention until the final game of the season, when the Oakland Athletics beat the Texas Rangers to clinch the second Wild Card spot in the American League.
 Félix Hernández broke a major league record by having 16 straight games with at least seven innings pitched and giving up two or less earned runs.
-Hernandez also came in second in American League Cy Young Award voting, with Corey Kluber of the Cleveland Indians edging Felix by ten voting points.
+Hernández also came in second in American League Cy Young Award voting, with Corey Kluber of the Cleveland Indians edging Felix by ten voting points.
 Kyle Seager won the first Gold Glove of his career at third base.

 In 2016, Nintendo of America sold most of its franchise shares to First Avenue Entertainment, led by previous minority owner John W. Stanton.

 In 2017, the Mariners were projected to claim the 2nd Wild Card, or even vie for the AL West Championship.
 However, injuries crippled the starting rotation, bullpen, and lineup.
 The Mariners used a record-tying 40 different pitchers, and 17 different pitchers started games.
 Drew Smyly, acquired from the Tampa Bay Rays in exchange for Mallex Smith, Ryan Yarbrough, and Carlos Vargas, underwent Tommy John surgery, and did not pitch a single game for the Mariners before signing with the Cubs in December.
 This was the first of many highly unfortunate injuries that befell the Mariners' roster.
 Manager Scott Servais described Smyly's injury as a "soggy elbow", leading the Mariners fanbase to sarcastically bemoan "sog" as an injury-causing curse deriving from the humidity of the Pacific Northwest.

 Despite the continuous flux of new pitchers, the Mariners managed to stay in contention for the Wild Card until the middle of August, when a losing streak on the road put the Mariners below .500 and distant from the eventual winners, the Yankees and Twins.
 On March 7, 2018, the Mariners signed Seattle legend Ichiro Suzuki to a one-year contract.

 On December 3, 2018, the Mariners traded Canó, Edwin Díaz, and $20 million to the New York Mets for Jay Bruce, Jarred Kelenic, Anthony Swarzak, Gerson Bautista, and Justin Dunn.